EYHN/hexo-helper-live2d/README.md

   position: right # Which side the model is shown at. default: right
   horizontalOffset: 0 # The horizontal offset. default: 0
   verticalOffset: -20 # The offset of the bottom. default: -20
-  className: live2d # The class name of the element. default: live2d
   id: live2dcanvas # The ID of the live2d element. default: live2dcanvas
   deviceJsSource: local # The source of the current-device script. default: local
 ```